rackerlabs/rackspace-how-to/content/ras-sitecore/ras-sitecore-package.md

 - Review the package information and click **Install**

 Copy the extracted files to the website preserving the folder structure, so that existing files are overwritten.

 [Deploy to Azure](/how-to/ras-sitecore-deploy)

 Verify that the website is running.

-The website should no longer be considered down for maintenance, so if you used an “Under Maintanance” page it should now be removed.

-The advantage of this approach is that the files are copied using the current FTP User, and you do not need to change any security settings.
+The website should no longer be considered down for maintenance, if you used an “Under Maintanance” page it should now be removed.
+The advantage of this manual approach is that the files are copied using the current FTP User, and you do not need to change any security settings.

 ------------------------------------------------------------------------